Intention to Fast

-As for involuntary fasts then it’s not necessary to make the intention before Fajr.
-As long as something which invalidates the fast is not present or has not been present then the intention for it can be made at any point of time even if it’s an hour before Maghrib and the fast will still be valid.
-The reward ofcourse shall differ as the one who fasted the whole day and the one who started later our different.
+It’s not necessary to make the intention before Fajr for involuntary fasts.
+As long as something which invalidates the fast is not present or has not been present then the intention for it can be done at any point of time even if it’s an hour before Maghrib, the fast will still be valid.

 Invalidators of the Fast

 - Whoever inserts/injects anything into the body or a body cavity like the brain, throat, the inside of the vagina or anything similar that leads to the stomach from any location, other than the urethra, this invalidates the fast.